-The Discourse Graph Starter Pack
+The Discourse Graphs Starter Pack

 Discourse Graphs are a tool which provide better infrastructure for scientific synthesis & communication